Breakdown of smooth solutions to the M\"uller-Israel-Stewart equations of relativistic viscous fluids: Setting and statement of the results

 It is, therefore, important to better understand the nature of the breakdown in Theorem \ref{T:Main_theorem_blowup_simpler}.
 If it is (ii), then one has legitimate physical reasons to discard the solutions thereafter.
 In view of the difficulties of the M\"uller-Israel-Stewart theory to describe shocks, a breakdown of the form (i) would impose severe limitations in the ability of the M\"uller-Israel-Stewart theory to describe the long time dynamics of relativistic viscous fluids.
-This is, in fact, one of the motivations for considering alternative theories of relativistic fluids with viscosity \cite{TempleViscous}.
+This would be one of the motivations for considering alternative theories of relativistic fluids with viscosity \cite{TempleViscous}.

 One possible way of addressing these questions is to show that the breakdown is in fact of type (i).
-The simplest approach to this would be to construct shock solutions using Riemann invariants for the system.
-This, however, \emph{is not possible,} as we show in Section \ref{S:Riemann} that Riemann invariants do not exist for the M\"uller-Israel-Stewart equations in $1+1$ dimensions, except when a very special relation is satisfied.
+The simplest approach would be to construct shock solutions using Riemann invariants for the system.
+This, however, \emph{is not possible,} as we show in Section \ref{S:Riemann} that Riemann invariants do not exist for the M\"uller-Israel-Stewart equations in $1+1$ dimensions, except for a trivial pressure function.
 By itself this does not preclude the construction of solutions with shock singularities, and powerful techniques for the study of shock formation are available both in $1+1$ dimensions (see, e.g., the monographs \cite{BressanBookConservationLaws-2000,SerreConservationLawsBook1, SerreConservationLawsBook2,DafermosConservationLawsBook,LeFlochShocksBook}) and, more recently, in higher dimensions (see the review article \cite{SpecketalOverviewShocks} and references therein).
-Nevertheless, it is not clear whether such available techniques can be applied to the M\"uller-Israel-Stewart equations.
+However, is not clear whether such techniques can be applied to the M\"uller-Israel-Stewart equations.

-Another important question is to quantify the breakdown time $T$ given by Theorem \ref{T:Main_theorem_blowup_simpler}.
-This cannot be done in the context of the techniques of this paper since our proofs are not constructive, and can only give upper bounds on the lifetime of solutions.
-But understanding this question is of immediate physical interest.
-In particular, if general breakdown times turn out to be several orders of magnitude larger than the typical time scales relevant for the study of relativistic fluids with viscosity, the breakdown of solutions here described would be of less importance for applications.
-If, on the other hand, breakdown happens within relevant time scales, much more attention should be given to the applicability of the M\"uller-Israel-Stewart theory, particularly to the reliability of its numerical simulations.